lebbex/LXON/README.md

 It's just better, like it or not.
 Name me something better and I'll find a reason to call you a loser. -Nick Jasper (I do not speak in the image of the company)

 ## Supported Container Types
-* Objects
+* Object
-* Arrays
+* Array
-* Maps (same as objects but with typed keys, key type must be homogeneous)
+* Map (same as objects but with typed keys, key type must be homogeneous)
-* Doodads (same as objects but with single character keys that optimize speed and size, practical for Vectors)
+* Doodad (same as objects but with single character keys that optimize speed and size, practical for Vectors)

 ## Supported Value Types
 * Full String (Doesn't require trailing double quote)